j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 | Master Query Matches | Name and Masters (vs. query) score of matches above scoring threshold to sample. |
 | Master Ref Matches | Name and Masters (vs. reference) score of matches above scoring threshold to sample. |

+The report is filtered to include only those samples with greater than or equal to the `Similarity Score Filter Thresholds` defined by the user.

+## Database File Managment

+Users can upload custom database files.
+The files must be in CSV format.
+A 'Sample' header must be present, but custom marker names may be used.
+Note that to score `Amelogenin` using the option provided, there must be a `Amelogenin` header in the uploaded file.

 ---

-# Non-database Queries
+# Within File Query

 For batch samples entered in the File Query tab, `STR Similarity` will generate a report that mirrors the batch query above, except that samples will be queried against each other rather than against the database.
+The report is filtered to include only those samples with greater than or equal to the `Similarity Score Filter Threshold` defined by the user.

 ---